VideoDG: Generalizing Temporal Relations in Videos to Novel Domains: Experiments

+Due to the strong evidence that heavy data augmentation can improve domain generalization performance\cite{volpi2019addressing,jackson2019style}, we apply random cropping and horizontal flipping to the input frames of all compared models at training time.
+We set the number of video segments $M$ to $5$ on all benchmarks, which is a common practice in the existing video classification and domain adaptation approaches \cite{Wang16,zhou2018temporal,chen2019temporal}.
+The random sampling strategy of input frames is determined by following that of previous models, \textit{e.g.}, TSN \cite{Wang16} and TRN \cite{zhou2018temporal}.
+The number of feature levels used in RADA and the choice of cross-relation aggregation functions are determined in preliminary experiments by comparing with other options, \textit{e.g.}, element-wise sum and concatenation.

+We run all experiments three times and report the mean and standard deviation of the results.
+During the training procedure, we use the SGD optimizer with a batch size of $40$ video clips, and a base learning rate of $0.001$, which is reduced by $10$ times per $30$ epochs.
+Our models converge in $150$ epochs, taking less than $16$ hours on $8$ TITAN-X GPUs.

-\subsection{Compared Models}
+\subsubsection{Compared Models}

-We compare our models with $5$ well-known or state-of-the-art video action recognition models: TSN \cite{Wang16}, TRN \cite{zhou2018temporal}, TSM \cite{lin2019tsm}, I3D \cite{carreira2017quo}, and Non-local \cite{NonLocal2018}.
+\myparagraph{Video classification model.} We compare APN with five widely-used or state-of-the-art video classification models: TSN \cite{Wang16}, TRN \cite{zhou2018temporal}, TSM \cite{lin2019tsm}, I3D \cite{carreira2017quo}, and NL-I3D \cite{NonLocal2018} (NL here stands for Non-Local).
 For a fair comparison, TSN, TSM, TRN, and our models all use the ResNet-50 \cite{HeRes} backbone that is pretrained on ImageNet.
-I3D and Non-local use the 3D ResNet-50 backbone with $32$ input frames and are pretrained on the Kinetics dataset.
-We also include baseline models by combining the above networks with the original image ADA method \cite{ADA}, whose details can be found in the supplementary materials.
+I3D and NL-I3D use the same 3D ResNet-50 architecture with $32$ input frames.
+These backbones are pretrained on the Kinetics dataset \cite{kay2017kinetics}.
+We also include baseline models by combining the above networks with the original image ADA method \cite{ADA}.

+\myparagraph{Single-source domain generalization methods.} Since our approach is an early work for video domain generalization, we compare it with baseline models that apply existing image-based methods for learning generalizable features to video data:

+\begin{itemize} \item $\textrm{ADA}_\text{sem}$: The original ADA with an appended training set \cite{ADA}, which generates adversarial examples by maximizing the transportation cost in the semantic space as shown in Eq.~\eqref{max-phase}. \item $\textrm{ADA}_\text{pixel}$: We re-design the transportation cost by defining the distance in the pixel space.
+For both $\textrm{ADA}_\text{sem}$ and $\textrm{ADA}_\text{pixel}$, we set $T_\textrm{max}=10$ (\textit{i.e.}, the number of maximization phases) and $K=3$ (\textit{i.e.}, the number of minimax training procedures to append the source dataset). \item $\textrm{ADA}_\text{Alg. \ref{alg:baseline-Framwork}}$: It can be viewed as a memory-efficient version of $\textrm{ADA}_\text{sem}$ that is optimized over the adversarial examples on-the-fly instead of using them to append the training set.
+We here set $T_\textrm{max}=5$ to the same value as RADA. \item We also apply M-ADA \cite{qiao2020learning}, Jigsaw puzzle \cite{Jigsaw}, and data augmentation methods (\textit{e.g.}, image rotation and color jittering) to the same network backbone of our approach.
+For M-ADA, we set $K=4$. \end{itemize}